Now with over 90 strains of weed and The Serenity Room

 A selection of great clubs, bars and restaurants where you can listen to live jazz

-No longer reserved for dark, smoky basements as it was in the 50s, jazz culture is a celebrated form of social commentary and poetic expression.
-Cape Town jazz culture is no different, and boasts a variety of jazz clubs and events, including the much anticipated annual Cape Town jazz festival.
+No longer reserved for dark, smoky basements as it was in the 50s, jazz culture is now a celebrated form of social commentary and poetic expression.
+Cape Town jazz culture is no different and boasts a variety of jazz clubs and events, including the much anticipated annual Cape Town International Jazz Festival.
 We compiled a list of jazz clubs in the Mother City.
 If we’re missing out on something, let us know.

 The Piano Bar

-The first official piano bar in the city, this moody musical revue joint gives a stage to professional and up-and-coming soul, funk, blues and jazz performers every night of the week (even on Mondays and Sundays).
-While the beautiful baby grand in the corner imbues the place with a certain kind of decorum, at The Piano Bar, it’s more about having fun and less about purely focussing on the music.
-So, expect easy listening not improv, and come prepared to be satiated in more ways than one: the sophisticated watering hole makes unbelievable cocktails (the menu changes monthly) and innovative cuisine that's far more complex than it seems.
-Not to mention, guests can cosy up around the crackling fireplace during winter and tuck into oysters and Champagne on the wraparound terrace when the weather’s warmer.
-The music starts around 8pm each night, and there’s no cover charge.
-To find out more about the venue’s line-up of artists, check The Piano Bar's Facebook page.
+It is the first official piano bar in the city.
+This musical revue joint gives its stage to professional soul, funk, blues and jazz performers every night of the week.
+While the baby grand, in the corner, imbues the place with a certain kind of decorum, at The Piano Bar, it’s more about having fun and less about focussing on the music.
+So, expect easy listening and come prepared to be fulfilled in more ways than one: the sophisticated watering hole makes unbelievable cocktails (think basil clove martinis and fruit infused vodkas) and wholesome food items like burgers, steak, chicken, samoosas and more.
+Not to mention, guests can cosy up around the crackling fireplace during winter and tuck into Spanish tapas and wine on the wrap-around terrace or the rooftop loft when the weather’s warmer.
+The music starts at 7:30pm each night, and there’s only a cover charge over the weekend.

 1 Wetwyn Road | Lansdowne | +27 (0) 21 762 2443